Mantater/YODA/README.md

-# Project Title: YODA - Youtube Ordinary Data Analyzer
+# YODA - Youtube Ordinary Data Analyzer

 ## Description
 YODA is a desktop application that analyzes your YouTube watch and search history.
 It provides insights into your viewing habits, trends, and category preferences through interactive visualizations.
 The app integrates PyQt6 for a desktop interface and Dash/Plotly for data visualization.